ShootingKing-AM/Obsidian_to_Anki_wiki/Deleting notes.md

 # Inline notes

+See [[Inline notes]] if you haven't come across them yet.
 The instructions are quite similar to deleting normal notes:
 1. Find the formatted note in your file:
 <pre>
 STARTI [{Note Type}] {Note Data} &lt;!--ID: {Identifier}--&gt; ENDI